openimsdk/protocol/mage-README.md

 - Install mage bin in your PATH.

 > Notice:
-> Usually, different versions of the Protocol Buffers compiler are not
+> Usually, different versions of `protoc` do not have a significant impact, as they are compatible with each other.

 ## Install Go